dy1z/docs/content/docs/configuration/build-config.md

 ---
-title: "Build Paths"
+title: "Build Config"
-slug: "build-paths"
+slug: "build-config"
-description: "Configure build source and destination paths for Maizzle to process and output your email templates"
+description: "Configure build settings for Maizzle to use when processing and outputing your HTML email templates."
 ---

-# Build Paths
+# Build Config

-This is where you define source and destination paths and files for Maizzle to use.
+This is where you can customize the build settings for Maizzle to use.

 Let's first take a look at all the options: